 For the safety of our patients, you will be required to go through a health screening, comprising a questionnaire and a temperature check, at our main entrance.

 Please contact your Doctor for advice prior to arrival at the Clinic if you have:

 • developed COVID-19 symptoms such as fever, cough, sore throat or shortness of breath

-• been overseas in the last 14 days
+• been overseas or travelled from Victoria in the last 14 days

 • been in close contact with a confirmed COVID-19 case